ed-knowah/SEND-MAIL/README.md

 # JOB-BOARD
-<p>SEND-MAIL allows user's send mail with their gmail account from the server</p>
+<p>SEND-MAIL allow user's send mail with their Gmail account from the server</p>